Why Did Tim & Heidi Leave Project Runway Only To Reunite On Amazon?

 Advertisement

 Gunn said yes, and eventually the two landed their next fashion venture at Amazon Prime Video.
 Making the Cut follows a similar structure to Project Runway — designers competing in fashion challenges to win a cash prize — but with some key differences.
-One of the biggest is that the Amazon platform is allowing the show to sell the winning challenge pieces right there on the site and all for less than $100.
+One of the biggest is that the Amazon platform is allowing the show to sell the winning challenge pieces right there on the site and all for around $100.
 The Amazon-backed budget also gave Klum and Gunn the opportunity to be a little more adventurous (for example, filming in Paris and Tokyo in addition to New York) and rely less on episode sponsors like Project Runway often has to.

 "When you do a show, someone always has to pay for it, and other people want you to do certain things, so you can’t have the creative freedom," Klum said at that TCA panel.
 "Okay you’re designing for this water company, so you have to make something out of these water bottles and lids, for example."